Installation Guide

 Will It Affect My Home's Insulation?

-This is the second most common concern — and a valid one.
+This is the second most common concern, and a valid one.
 Any opening in a glass panel will reduce its thermal performance to some degree.
-However, Pet-Tek cat flaps are engineered to minimise heat loss through several design features:
+However, Pet-Tek cat flaps are engineered to minimise heat loss through several design features: Two build details do the quiet work here: the flap sits in its body at next to zero tolerance behind a full brush seal, and the internal draft angles are shaped so rain that gets driven into the frame drains back out instead of pooling.
+A sealed unit deserves a door built to the same standard.

 • Brush seals around the flap opening trap air and block drafts